sabyrzhan/learning-progress/pages/Design Patterns.md

 	  collapsed:: true
 		- **Problem**
 		  Generating huge amount of objects at run-time can blow up the RAM memory.
 Moreover, if the object contains values that are repeated in each object, then it would be better to store them somewhere an reuse or refer to the common data instead of Copy/Past-ing them.
 For example:
-			- **Rendering rows of table**: instead of creating each sell for with value, it is better to reuse the cell to generate the dynamic content
+			- **Rendering rows of table**: instead of creating each sell for table with a value, it is better to reuse the cell to generate the dynamic content
-			- **HTTP connection**: opening new connection every time you send the packet of data to destination can beat the performance of the system.
-Instead we can keep the same connection and reuse for all packet until we finish the upload.
+			- **HTTP connection**: opening new connection every time to send the data to destination, can beat the performance of the system.
+Instead we can keep the same connection and reuse it to send other data until we finish the upload.
 		- **Solution**
 		  Flyweight pattern can be used to save RAM memory and reuse the pool of objects for multiple usages.
 It has similarity with Singleton pattern, the difference is in the number of instances.
 It is better to use it mostly to solve the problems with memory and to increase the performance of the system by saving it.
 		- **Pattern components**